ClickCease Risks of Tree Topping | Arborist Now - Arborist Now

 Worker Tree3

-The primary reason trees are subjected to topping is that they have grown too tall for the space in which they were planted.
+By selecting appropriate tree species and planting locations, you can ensure that your trees will grow healthily without requiring excessive intervention.
 While skilled arborists can safely reduce the height of some trees, the best solution is to plant suitable species for the location.
 By planting trees that reach only modest heights in such places, you can alleviate the need for such drastic and destructive pruning practices.
+Consulting with an arborist can help you make informed decisions about tree selection and placement.

 Topping is illegal in the city of San Francisco.
 Do your part to end the practice by reporting trees that have been topped.